m0nonoke/environment-settings/README.md

 # Environment Settings
 The `environment_settings` package allows applications to manage multiple runtime environment configurations in a central location using settings stored as normal python modules.
-Inspired by the Django settings framework (see https://docs.djangoproject.com/en/3.2/topics/settings/), the settings are loaded dynamically using a context manager at the application entry point.
+Inspired by the [Django settings framework] (https://docs.djangoproject.com/en/dev/ref/settings/), the settings are loaded dynamically using a context manager at the application entry point.
 Additionally, the environment_settings module provides a decorator that can be used to load the correct settings for automated tests.